deBarbarinAntoine/my-floats-api/README.md

             "/" # DELETE (delete entity)
 ```

+> Note that the transactions are taken into account when querying the `GET /accounts/:id/` route.
+>
+> Also, the *Scheduled transactions* are verified every day at 02:30 AM and they generate new transactions with a new date and the `ONCE` frequency.

 All answers are in **`JSON`** format, having the result wrapped in a `data` object: